-The means in table 4 indicate that material resources in schools were fairly adequate (most means≈3).
-For example, demonstration charts (2.84), Chalk (3.49), food/water (3.12) and so on, was all rated as neither inadequate nor adequate.
-But some other materials such as textbooks (2.45), maps (2.31), and audio-visual equipments (2.24) and so on, were all rated inadequate.
-To get a summary on how teachers rated availability of material resources in their schools, an average index (MATERIALS) was computed for all the 11 items in table 4, which turned out to have a mean index of 2.67, confirming that material resources were rated as neither inadequate nor adequate (mean index≈3).
+The means in table 4 indicate that material resources in schools were fairly adequate (most means3).
+For example, demonstration charts (2.84), Chalk (3.49), food/water (3.12) and so on, were all rated as neither inadequate nor adequate.
+But some other materials such as textbooks (2.45), maps (2.31), audio-visual equipments (2.24) and so on, were all rated inadequate.
+To get a summary on how teachers rated availability of material resources in their schools, an average index (MATERIALS) was computed for all the 11 items in table 4, which turned out to have a mean index of 2.69, confirming that material resources were rated as neither inadequate nor adequate (mean index3).

+4.2.6.
 Teachers' Productivity